wsdevv/Copper/README.md

 # Status
 - Lexer is being rewritten, goals are being changed, and some files are currently empty.
 I am Trying to start the project back up, currently uncompilable and unusable.
-- Changed back to origional name (I don't know why I changed it anyway)
+- Changed back to origional name (I don't know why I changed it in the first place)

 # Copper
 A open source compiled programming language, In development.
 (Note: I failed to specify this earlier, but this is a personal project, and there are no guarentees  that it will ever be completed)

-# Goals
+## Goals
 Copper will be a general-purpose, flexible, OOP language.

 Coppers main goal is to allow easy editability of its syntax, so programmers are in total control of how their programming